 Available to current students of the University of Manitoba

 - Career Inventories.
 Career Inventories or “testing” can help you identify dozens of occupational options as well as a better understanding of your career needs.
 Career Services offers two career inventories, The Strong Interest Inventory (SII) and the Myers-Briggs Type Indicator (MBTI).
 The SII focuses on interests while the MBTI focuses on personality factors.
 Each will identify occupational options for your consideration.
 Please note that there is a nominal fee for this service.

 - Specialty Career Workshops.
 Each year Career Services develops and facilitates a variety of focused career workshops including “Careers in Science”, “International Student Career Group” and “To be or not to be a graduate student”.
 Check out our Events and Announcements page for information on upcoming focused career workshops.

 This service will help you prepare for your career after university.
-We are available to meet with students on an individual basis to:
+We are available to meet with students on an individual appointment basis for:

 Additional services include:

 - Job Postings.
 Permanent career-related, summer, part-time, contract, internship and volunteer job postings are available on-line 24 hours a day, 7 days a week.
-Register on our job posting site and check out current opportunities from employers.
-Click "YES" to receive emails from Career Services when registering and receive information on upcoming career events including career fairs, workshops as well as employer and career info sessions.
+Register on our job posting site to view current opportunities from employers and get information on upcoming career events including career fairs, workshops as well as employer and career info sessions.

 - Career Fairs.
 Check out two of our largest career events, the Agricultural and Food Sciences and Engineering (ASE) Recruitment Fair in October and the Annual Career Fair in January that is open to all students and alumni from the University of Manitoba .